jlder/SLM-recorder/docs/01_recorder_requirements.md

 - SD free space is above the recording-start threshold;
 - SD file count is below `SD_MAX_RECORD_FILES`;
 - required settings are saved;
+- valid sensor calibration exists;
-- valid calibration exists;
+- valid installation calibration exists;
-- calibration is not expired;
+- required calibrations are not expired;
 - a hardware record-button start hold is qualified, or a permitted UI START RECORD hold is qualified.

 The physical RECORD button is intentionally independent of the UI/Web layer.
 If WiFi/Web is active and the physical RECORD button starts recording, the recorder shall turn WiFi/Web OFF as part of leaving READY.
 The UI START RECORD button shall not start recording while WiFi/Web is active.